What are Cosmetic Blemish Treatments?

 Children – under 16’s can be treated but we need their parent/guardian to sign their paperwork and accompany them throughout their appointments.

-Appointments can be booked 24/7 using our online system.
+Initial consultation appointments (including up to 30m of treatment) can be booked 24/7 using our online system.
+Book Now

 Skin Tags (Fibro Epithelial Polyps)